KristiyanGeorgiev1996/CodeToQuality/05.Front-End-Test-Automation/02.Front-End-Test-Automation/01.Selenium-Introduction/Exercise/READMe.md

 # 🏥 HealthAppDemo - Selenium IDE Automation Project

-This repository contains a **Selenium IDE project** for automating test scenarios on the demo healthcare website [CURA Healthcare Service](https://katalon-demo-cura.herokuapp.com).
+This file contains a **Selenium IDE project** for automating test scenarios on the demo healthcare website [CURA Healthcare Service](https://katalon-demo-cura.herokuapp.com).
 All test cases are designed to demonstrate **recording, playback, debugging, assertions, conditional logic, and looping features** in Selenium IDE.

 ---